-In a certain limited circumstance even if you entered a plea of guilty to a crime, you will be able to have it expunged or removed from your criminal record if the plea was under Tennessee Code Annotated §40-35-313.
+In a certain limited circumstance, even if you entered a plea of guilty to a crime, you could have your charge expunged or removed from your criminal record.
+However, this is only possible if your plea was under Tennessee Code Annotated §40-35-313.
 This statute provides that as long as you do not have a prior criminal conviction of a Class A Misdemeanor or a Felony, then you can enter a conditional plea of guilty to a criminal charge and be placed on a special form of probation.

 Upon your successful completion of that probationary period and the payment of the expungement fee to the appropriate court clerk, the conviction is removed from your criminal record as if it never happened.
 An experienced and knowledgeable attorney will be able to identify your eligibility for diversion pursuant to the Tennessee Code and protect your criminal record.